Closing down your practice

 Once you become bankrupt, you will not be able to continue practising or operate your client account until the suspension is lifted (you may however ask another solicitor or REL to authorise withdrawals or transfers on your behalf).

 If you are a manager in a recognised body, you will need to step down as a manager until the suspension is lifted.
+This is because you will no longer be an authorised person under the Legal Services Act 2007 and recognised bodies cannot have non-authorised managers.

 Individual voluntary arrangements and partnership voluntary arrangements